8128/Auto-Paper-Summary/README.md

 **Long text summarization:**

-User is able to upload a .txt file to get a summary. .txt file is recommended for quality assure.
+User is able to upload a .txt file to get a summary. .txt file is recommended for quality assurance.

 Results
 ================